 Another up and coming local brand in the scene is SYNE founded by Ian & Eshton.
 The duo started out as winners of the Art of Shoes Competition (AOS) in 2018.
 Eshton’s winning collection named ‘Birds of Paradise’ was inspired by birds and how feathers are incorporated in celebratory outfits, while Ian’s collection ‘DYSTOP:IAN’ was designed with monsters and aliens in mind.
 They were then sponsored to take the Diploma in Footwear Design and Product Development with TaF.tc, and two interesting things which they shared that they learnt during the course were the skills of lasting and industrial stitching.
 For those interested to check out the competition, the finale of AOS 2020 will be taking place again on January 28 next year.
 The winning designs will be produced and sold for pre-orders online, and finalists also stand the chance to win a work placement opportunity with the CHARLES & KEITH Group.

 Having started their journey in fashion and design within the fast fashion industry, Ian and Eshton were troubled by the vast amounts of waste created from discarded products in the industry.
 They started to source unwanted and discarded kimonos directly from Japan and restore the broken pieces into fashionable clothing.
 This passion translated into SYNE - a brand which is now known for reviving pieces of tradition passed down through generations.
 Besides their kimono selection, the brand also carries a streetwear inspired set of clothing that features a mix of utilitarian aspects combined with traditional batik prints, inspired by the iconic patterns of the SIA uniform.
-Uniquely iconic to the Singaporean identity, the collection ranges from $90 to $390 and are available on THE LABEL SG.
+Uniquely iconic to the Singaporean identity, the collection ranges from $90 to $390.

 Watch out for this power duo who are constantly seeking ways to enhance the potential of existing and unused materials from the fashion industry!